cmaksymenko/avalanchecms/README.md

 - Upload, manage and reference source images, prompts and used AI models.
 - Track prompt refinements for generating new, original AI-generated images.
 - Explore prompt and generated image evolutions with a filterable 2D interactive graph.
-- Integrate with AI tools to feed forward generations and creative decisions.
+- Integrate with AI tools to feed forward generations and creative decisions (planned: Midjourney)
-- Create content origin reports for copyright compliance and risk assessment.
+- Create content origin reports for copyright compliance and community standards risk assessment.
-- AI-driven screening and publication block for infringement or standards violations.
+- AI-driven content screening and automatic publication block for infringement or community standards violations.

 ## Application Server